FABLE: Fine-grained Fact Anchoring for Unstructured Model Editing¶

 TL;DR¶

-This paper discovers that existing unstructured model editing methods can holistically recall edited text but cannot perform fine-grained fact access, and proposes FABLE, a framework that uses a two-stage hierarchical strategy to anchor fine-grained facts in shallow layers and integrate holistic narratives in deep layers, along with the UnFine diagnostic benchmark for systematic evaluation.
+This paper identifies that existing unstructured model editing methods, while capable of holistic recall of edited text, fail to provide access to fine-grained facts.
+It proposes the FABLE framework, which uses a two-stage hierarchical strategy to anchor fine-grained facts in shallow layers and integrate holistic narratives in deep layers, and constructs the UnFine diagnostic benchmark for systematic evaluation.

 Background & Motivation¶

 Background: Model editing aims to update specific knowledge in LLMs by modifying a small number of parameters.
-Structured editing (e.g., ROME, MEMIT) has succeeded on
+Structured editing (e.g., ROME, MEMIT) has achieved success on

-Limitations of Prior Work: Existing unstructured editing methods can holistically recall edited text but cannot support fine-grained fact access.
-As illustrated, models edited with UnKE can recite the complete text, but when asked about specific details within the text, they fail to provide accurate answers.
-The model learns a high-level mapping from questions to surface-form representations rather than encoding the underlying atomic facts into knowledge stores.
+Limitations of Prior Work: Existing unstructured editing methods support holistic recall but cannot support fine-grained fact access.
+As shown in Figure 1, an UnKE-edited model can recite the full text, but cannot provide accurate answers when questioned about specific details within that text.
+The model learns a high-level mapping from questions to surface-form representations rather than encoding underlying atomic facts into knowledge storage.

-Key Challenge: A mismatch exists between holistic recall and fine-grained fact access.
-In the Transformer's unidirectional information flow, surface-form generation amplifies rather than corrects underlying fact representations — if shallow layers have not correctly encoded facts, deep-layer narrative generation cannot compensate.
+Key Challenge: There is a mismatch between holistic recall and fine-grained fact access.
+In the unidirectional information flow of a Transformer, surface-form generation amplifies rather than corrects underlying factual representations—if shallow layers fail to encode facts correctly, deep-layer narrative generation cannot remedy the error.

 Goal: Design a model editing method that simultaneously supports holistic text recall and fine-grained fact access.

-Key Insight: Leverage the Transformer's "early decoding" phenomenon — shallow layers excel at capturing local fine-grained features while deep layers integrate into global semantic representations.
-Therefore, fine-grained facts should first be anchored in shallow layers, followed by surface-form integration in deep layers.
+Key Insight: Leveraging the "early decoding" phenomenon in Transformers—shallow layers excel at capturing local fine-grained features, while deep layers integrate these into global semantic representations.
+Therefore, fine-grained facts should be anchored in shallow layers first, followed by surface-form integration in deeper layers.

-Core Idea: Decouple the key generator into two levels — a fine-grained fact key generator (shallow layers, injecting discrete facts) and a holistic semantic key generator (deep layers, integrating into coherent narratives) — achieving "facts first, generation second."
+Core Idea: Decouple the key generator into two levels—a fine-grained fact key generator (shallow layers, for injecting discrete facts) and a holistic semantic key generator (deep layers, for integration into coherent narratives), implementing a "facts first, generation later" mechanism.

 Method¶